bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

 ### Brand Card UX
 - The Manage Brands dashboard uses collapsible, single-expanded brand cards.
 Each card shows the brand name, chevron, and actions (edit, delete) always.
 Only one card can be expanded at a time to show details and the BrandIdentityForm.

+- The user avatar in the sidebar shall be selectable and editable.
+- Users can upload a new profile picture, which updates their Supabase Auth user_metadata.avatar_url and is reflected throughout the app.